 THE SEARCHERS are hardly slouches either.
 They made their fame interpreting Jackie's two songs, but have a wealth of great ones of their own, spanning from Beat into Psychedelia.
-You can always count on these guys for catchy guitars and shining harmonies.
+You can always count on this band for catchy guitars and shining harmonies.

 THE SEARCHERS -"Needles and Pins" (1964)